 There is a reason that Masterbuilt makes the most popular electric smokers on the market.
-These units are reasonably priced and offer easy, no fuss smoking.
+These reasonably priced units offer easy, no-fuss smoking.
 Generally, these are hot smokers, but Masterbuilt offers an external smoke generator for their Digital Smoker line.
 If you are familiar with these smokers you know that there is a small drawer on the side that allows you to add wood chips without opening the door.
 The Masterbuilt ‘Slow Smoker’ unit replaces this drawer.
 With it in place, you turn off the smoker and generate the smoke outside the box.
 Plenty of smoke without the heat.

 The Slow Smoker unit costs around $80USD.
 If you already have a Masterbuilt smoker, it is a great investment.
 The Masterbuilt Digital Electric Smokers start at around $250USD for the most basic model.
 All in all, a more affordable solution to the Bradley above.
 You can run this generator for up to six hours before refilling it with wood chips.

 Cookshack makes some of my favorite electric smokers.
 While designed for hot smoking, Cookshack offers a cold smoke baffle to convert any of their electric smokers into cold smokers.
 Cookshack is an investment.
 The Amerique, their top-of-the-line model runs well over $2,000USD.
 Add another hundred for the baffle and this is an expensive way to do some cold smoking.
 On the other hand, no electric smoker has this level of quality, solid construction, or durability.